-Every land business has its own unique workflow.
+Every land business has its unique workflow.
 That’s why Pebble stages are completely customizable.
-They are designed to cater to the specific needs of each individual user.
+They are designed to cater to the specific needs of each user.

-As a lead progresses through each stage, Pebble has the capacity to automatically prompt certain tasks, add classification tags, store documents, track notes, and more.
+As a lead progresses through each stage, Pebble can automatically prompt certain tasks, add classification tags, store documents, track notes, and more.

-Beyond that, Pebble has the capacity to integrate with Zapier.com.
+Beyond that, Pebble can integrate with Zapier.com.
 Let’s talk a little bit more about integrations later in this review.

 Where the Seller and Buyer tabs allow users to organize everything related to leads, the Properties tab makes it easy to access properties that have been offered on, purchased, or sold.
 The software also connects seller or buyer records to their respective properties.

-Pebble’s custom property fields allow a user to track anything they’d like related to property.
+Pebble’s custom property fields allow users to track anything they want related to property.
 For example, in my Pebble workflow, I have tabs for due diligence, dispositions, and a place I can track the numbers down to the exact penny.

 This flexibility allows investors to customize Pebble to meet the exact needs of their business workflow.